Central Committee of the Polish United Workers' Party

-Former headquarters of the Central Committee in Warsaw, Poland.

-Central Committee of the Polish United Workers' Party (Komitet Centralny Polskiej Zjednoczonej Partii Robotniczej, KC PZPR) was the central ruling body of the Polish United Workers' Party, the dominant political party in the People's Republic of Poland (1948-1990).
+Central Committee of the Polish United Workers' Party (Komitet Centralny Polskiej Zjednoczonej Partii Robotniczej, KC PZPR) was the highest organ of the Polish United Workers' Party, the dominant political party in the People's Republic of Poland (1948-1990), which existed when congress is not in session.

 Functions

 Members of the Committee convened about every four months.
 The Committee elected representatives to various bodies, among which the most important was the Politburo of the Polish United Workers' Party, which took actions between the conventions.

 Leaders

 By the year 1954 the head of the party was the Chair of the Central Committee.
 They de facto replaced the abolished position of the President of Poland: